Short beards are both smart and distinct if you understand exactly how to grow and then style them.

 This is the perfect look for African-American men who can match their dreads with a sharp thin beard.

-Recommended To See: 5 Most Popular Black Man Beard Styles
+Good to Know: 5 Most Popular Black Man Beard Styles

 43. The Salt-n-Pepper Style